Gursu/Power-System-Analysis-and-Control/README.md

 `m2pca_cizim.m`: An HTML/canvas graphic tool for Principle Component Analysis (PCA) results.
 First 3 principle components are to be transformed to RGB (red-green-blue) equivalent values and represented by uniquely colored circles.
 If PCA is applied to a time series data, it would also be meaningful to see the newly colored circles in chronological order as the output of the code.

 `fazorel7.m`: Function for creating phasor of electrical voltage or current in a power system by using Discrete Fourier Transform (DFT).
 It is possible to create any harmonic component with its amplitude and angle.

+`filtre3.m`: Function for creating electrical voltage or current waveforms in a power system by using Discrete Fourier Transform (DFT).
+It is possible to create any harmonic component with respect to time.